 Nissan X-trail is not a popular base for off-road projects, because it’s positioned as a convenient family crossover with plenty of cargo space, suitable for daily commute.
 Although, it’s capable 4WD system and aggressive design allowed it’s owner to see the potential in it and start his one-of-a-kind off-road project, which in the end turned out to be a great idea.

 This Nissan X-trail T31 was treated with some classic off-road modifications and add-ons.
 Regular factory wheels were replaced with deep dish 17×9.5 off-road wheels wrapped with beefy mud tires sized 245/70/R17.
-It sits on a 6” lift kit which makes it almost as tall as a typical Land Cruiser.
+It sits on a 6” lift kit which makes it almost as tall as a Land Cruiser.
 Seamless fender flares provide additional protection from mud and debris thrown away by large wheels.
-Tubular rack seats on top of the roof along with an LED light bar and locking cargo box.
+Tubular rack seats on top of the roof along with an LED light bar and a locking cargo box.
 That’s pretty much all that you need to transform a regular crossover into a tough looking weekend warrior.

 Lifted Nissan X-Trail with off-road mods is not a common vehicle anywhere in the world, but it’s certainly a good base for any enthusiast who wants to start exploring the great outdoors and dive in-to the world of travels to remote destinations.

 Check the profile of kazu_trail on instagram for more pictures and don’t be shy to ask a question if you need help building your own ultimate offroad Nissan X-trail!